-[11] Respondents referred to the section 311 Scheme of Arrangements and speculated that complainant was party to the arrangement.
+[11] Respondent referred to the section 311 Scheme of Arrangements and speculated that complainant was party to the arrangement.
 He questions why complainant is seeking payment from him.
-He further speculates that complainant would have been furnished debenture certificates by Nova coupled with a date for payment of her historical capital.
-Respondent however does not dispute that complainants have not seen a single cent of their capital.
-In any event, the Board in the Siegriest and Bekker Appeals (FAIS 00039/11-12/GP1 and FAIS 06661/10-11/ WC 1) ruled that the investors' claims had not been compromised.
-Certainly, complainant's claim against respondent in respect of his inappropriate advice was not compromised.
+He further speculates that complainant would have been furnished debenture certificates by Nova coupled with a date for payment of his historical capital.
+Respondent, however, does not dispute that complainant has not seen a single cent of his capital.
+There can be no doubt that complainant has lost his capital.
+In any event, the Board in the Siegriest and Bekker Appeals (FAIS 00039/11-12/GP1 and FAIS 06661/10-11/WC 1) ruled that the investors' claims had not been compromised.
+Certainly, complainant's claim against respondent for inappropriate advice was not compromised.